alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

-Task 8 (Ryan and Alfonso): Partially chieved.
+Task 8 (Ryan and Alfonso): Partially achieved.
 Send date, time and sensor measurements to azure.
 Sensor measurements are ploted in graphs using telemetry in azure.
 It doesnt host information on an internal web page.

 Task 9 (Everyone): Achieved.